-The County's budget is prepared according to Ohio law and is based on accounting for certain transactions on a basis of cash receipts, disbursement's and encumbrances.
-For the General Fund, final budget basis receipts and other financing sources were \$3,471,058, which was \$196,885 above original budget estimates of \$3,274,173.
-Of this difference, \$98,254 represents taxes received in excess of original estimates and various other receipt categories make up the remaining amount.
-Total actual disbursements and other financing uses on the budget basis (cash outlays plus encumbrances) were \$106,530 more than cash receipts.
+The County's budget is prepared according to Ohio law and is based on accounting for certain transactions on a basis of cash receipts, disbursements and encumbrances.
+For the General Fund, final budget basis receipts were \$3,615,088, which was \$939,450 above original budget estimates of \$2,675,638.
+Of this difference, \$805,987 represents taxes received in excess of original estimates and various other receipt categories make up the remaining amount.
+Actual receipts were above final budgeted estimates in the amount of \$534,849.
+Of this difference, \$304,175 represents taxes received in excess of final budgeted estimates.
+Final estimated disbursements for public safety increased over original estimates in the amount of \$193,023 due to an increase in salaries and benefits of the sheriff's department.
+Total actual disbursements and other financing uses on the budget basis (cash outlays plus encumbrances) were \$17,652 less than cash receipts.